arramac/ArramacScratch/query.md

 Azure DocumentDB supports querying of documents using a familiar SQL (Structured Query Language) over hierarchical JSON documents.
 DocumentDB is truly schema-free.
 By virtue of its commitment to the JSON data model directly within the database engine, it provides automatic indexing of JSON documents without requiring explicit schema or creation of secondary indexes.
 While designing the query language for DocumentDB we had two goals in mind:

 -	<strong>Embrace SQL</strong> – Instead of inventing a new query language, we wanted to embrace the SQL language.
 After all, SQL is one of the most familiar and popular query languages.
-Azure DocumentDB’s SQL language provides a formal programming model for rich queries over JSON documents.
+Azure DocumentDB's SQL language provides a formal programming model for rich queries over JSON documents.
--	<strong>Extend SQL</strong> – As a JSON document database capable of executing JavaScript directly in the database engine, we wanted use JavaScript’s programming model as the foundation for our SQL query language.
-Azure DocumentDB’s SQL query language is rooted in the JavaScript’s type system, expression evaluation and function invocation.
+-	<strong>Extend SQL</strong> – As a JSON document database capable of executing JavaScript directly in the database engine, we wanted use JavaScript's programming model as the foundation for our SQL query language.
+Azure DocumentDB's SQL query language is rooted in the JavaScript's type system, expression evaluation and function invocation.
 This in-turn provides a natural programming model for relational projections, hierarchical navigation across JSON documents, self joins, invocation of user defined functions (UDFs) written entirely in JavaScript among other features.

 We believe that these capabilities are key to reducing the friction between the application and the database and are crucial for developer productivity.

 In this tutorial, we introduce the DocumentDB query language capabilities and grammar through examples.
 We also look at how one can query DocumentDB using the REST API and SDKs (including LINQ).

 #Getting Started
-To see DocumentDB SQL at work, we’ll begin with a few simple JSON documents and walk through some simple queries against it.
+To see DocumentDB SQL at work, we'll begin with a few simple JSON documents and walk through some simple queries against it.
 Consider these two JSON documents about two families.
 Note that with DocumentDB, we do not need to create any schemas or secondary indices explicitly.
 We simply need to insert the JSON documents to a DocumentDB collection and subsequently query.
 Here we have a simple JSON document for the Andersen family, the parents, children (and their pets), address and registration information.
 The document has strings, numbers, Booleans, arrays and nested properties.

 **Document**